-A new winery opens, a mega Pinot wine tasting comes to Dunwoody, and two North Georgia wine festivals are among the highlights of this June’s wine, beer, and spirits events.
+A new winery opens in Johns Creek, a mega Pinot wine tasting comes to Dunwoody, and two North Georgia wine festivals are among the highlights of this June’s wine, beer, and spirits events.
 Mark your calendars.
 Designate a driver.
 A smorgasbord of activities awaits – everything from a commemorative festival for the movie “Deliverance” to a celebration of the California wines in “Bottle Shock.”
 There also are the Brookhaven Beer Festival, a “scary-etta" haunted pub crawl, and a Napa Cabernet Sauvignon tasting with wines priced at $100 and more, just to point to a few.

 June 2 – Quench your thirst with free wine all day as Georgia’s newest winery has its Grand Opening from 1-5 p.m.
 Hightower Creek Vineyards at 7150 Canaan Drive off Hwy.
 76, seven miles east of Hiawassee, offers sample sips of their seven wines.
 These are Chatuga Red, Chatuga White, Red Clay Rose and a premium wine blend named “Deliverance," which blends Cabernet Sauvignon, Tannat, Merlot and Cabernet Franc grapes.
 (Yes, it is named after the 1972 movie based on James Dickey’s novel.)
 The winery also produces Hightower Creek Trillium, Hightower Creek Cynthiana and Hightower Creek Tannat.
 Owners Liz and Sanford Green planted their six-acre vineyard in 2009.
 The tasting room has a two-level deck overlooking the mountains and trout ponds.
 It is open Wednesdays through Sundays.
 Chatuga, incidentally, is the original Indian spelling of Chattooga.